DioxusLabs/dioxus/README.md

 - **Native Feel**: Since Dioxus uses a webview as its renderer, it automatically gets native text input, paste handling, and other native features like accessibility.
 Iced's renderer currently doesn't implement these features, making it feel less native.

+- **WGPU**: Dioxus' WGPU renderer is currently quite immature and not yet reader for production use.
+Iced's WGPU renderer is much more mature and is being used in production.
+This enables certain types of apps that need GPU access to be built with Iced that can't currently be built with Dioxus.

 ### Dioxus vs Electron

 Dioxus and Electron are two entirely different projects with similar goals.
 Electron makes it possible for developers to build cross-platform desktop apps using web technologies like HTML, CSS, and JavaScript.

 - **Lightweight**: Dioxus uses the system's native WebView - or optionally, a WGPU renderer - to render the UI.
 This makes a typical Dioxus app about 15mb on macOS in comparison to Electron's 100mb.
 Electron also ships an embedded chromium instance which cannot share system resources with the host OS in the same way as Dioxus.

+- **Maturity**: Electron is a mature project with a large community and a lot of tooling.
+Dioxus is still quite young in comparison to Electron.
+Expect to run into features like deeplinking that require extra work to implement.

 ## Contributing